Rique-Yazzie/cs386-a1/reports/report 6.md

 **Mark**:

-*Fill in*
+Contacted TA and elicate feedback on project currently.

 **Rique**:

-*Fill in*
+Created website skeleton implementing tabs, search bar, and headers.

 # 2. Retrospective

-Appreciations: Chris did a status update to keep us on schedule.

-Successes: Chris found a back-end service Django to help with our website.

-Failures: Mark was sick this week so our homepage developement was slowed down for this week.

-Barries: Tools, Databases, APIs - they cost money
+Appreciations: Rique is picked as the most appreciated with his work on the website, working solo to develope the landing page.

+Successes: Team met up more than once to complete and meet goals, proving that the team is flexible.

+Failures: This week was marred with midterms, so while we adapted to finish goals, other obligations slowed progress.

+Barries: Database architecture and Midterms

-What we should try next time: Meeting up at least more than once a week.
-More communication while working our tasks.
-We NEED to start working on Deliverable 3.
+What we should try next time: Meet more often this week to achieve some more progress because there are still midterms this week.

 ## 3. Next Steps

 Tasks (GOALS)
-- Team meetings for this Thursday (2/27) and Sunday (3/2)
-- Mark and Rique are continuing to work on homepage, specifically Hero Indexes
+- Have an operational backend by Friday (3/7)
+- Presentation (3/5)
-- Make a working demo (Mark + Rique) for Homepage (working links)
+- Make a working demo (Melvin + Rique) for Homepage (working links)
-- Organizing data into an Excell or .csv file (Melvin)
-- Having a backend for the website, specificaly retrieving user data (local host/ Django) (Chris)
+- Port over collected data for the website to use (3/5)